Luxair Flight 9642: Aftermath

 A criminal prosecution was launched but was delayed until 10 October 2011.
-Captain Poecks, three former Luxair executives, and three mechanics (one of whom was formally a technical director) were all charged with involuntary manslaughter and negligence.
+Captain Poeckes, three former Luxair executives, and three mechanics (one of whom was formally a technical director) were all charged with involuntary manslaughter and negligence.
 The executives were later acquitted.
 On 27 March 2012, the remaining defendants were all found guilty.
-Captain Poecks was sentenced to 42 months (3.5 years) of probation and to pay a fine of 4,000 euros.
+Captain Poeckes was sentenced to 42 months (3.5 years) of probation and to pay a fine of 4,000 euros.
 The three mechanics were sentenced to 18 months, two years, and four years of probation respectively, and to pay fines of 2,000 to 2,500 euros.
 In January 2014, the families of four of the victims received 21,000 to 130,000 euros in compensation.
 In February the same year, the attorneys of the convicted appealed the court's verdict.
 In May 2015, a court paid 310,000 euros in compensation to the families of three German victims.

+In popular culture

+The accident is featured in season 25, episode 4 of the Canadian documentary series Mayday, titled "Second Thoughts".